 As the most common and treatable type of stroke, 80 percent of strokes are ischemic strokes.
-Ischemic strokes occur like a heart attack of the brain, when a condition called atherosclerosis blocks blood flow to the brain.
+Ischemic strokes when a condition called atherosclerosis blocks blood flow to the brain.
 Atherosclerosis causes fatty deposits to collect on the wall of the arteries, forming a sticky substance called plaque.
 Over time, the plaque builds up.
 Often, the plaque causes the blood to flow abnormally, which can cause the blood to clot.
 There are two types of clots:

-- A clot that stays in place in the brain is called a cerebral thrombus.
+- A clot that forms and stays in place in the brain is called a cerebral thrombus.

-- A clot that breaks loose and moves through the bloodstream to the brain is called a cerebral embolism.
+- A clot that forms somewhere else, breaks loose and moves through the bloodstream to the brain is called a cerebral embolism.

-Another important cause of cerebral embolisms is a type of arrhythmia called atrial fibrillation.
-Other causes of ischemic stroke include endocarditis, an abnormal heart valve and having a mechanical heart valve.
+One important cause of cerebral embolisms is a type of arrhythmia called atrial fibrillation where the upper chambers of the heart do not beat normally allowing blood to pool and form clots.
+Other causes of ischemic stroke can include endocarditis, an abnormal heart valve and having a mechanical heart valve.
 A clot can form on a heart valve, break off and travel to the brain.
-For this reason, those with mechanical or abnormal heart valves often must take blood thinners.
+For these reasons, those with atrial fibrillation, mechanical or abnormal heart valves often must take blood thinners.

 A second major cause of a stroke is bleeding in the brain, which is called a hemorrhagic stroke.
 This can occur when small blood vessels in the brain become weak and burst.
 Some people have defects in the blood vessels of the brain that make this more likely.
+Uncontrolled high blood pressure can also put people at risk for this type of stroke.
 The flow of blood after the blood vessel ruptures damages brain cells.

 Transient ischemic attack (TIA) occurs when the brain becomes blocked for a short period of time, causing the flood flow to that area of the brain to slow or stop.
-TIA is often referred to as a mini-stroke, with symptoms of a stroke lasting for 24 hours before disappearing.
+TIA is often referred to as a mini-stroke, with symptoms of a stroke that can last minutes or up to 24 hours before disappearing.
 TIAs usually do not cause permanent brain damage, but are a major warning sign of stroke – up to 40 percent of people who have a TIA will go on to have an actual stroke – and should examined by a medical professional immediately.

 Every Minute Counts!